LimonHalder/bengali-rag-qa-bot/README.md

 The results from the current setup are reasonably relevant due to:

 * Use of a Bengali-specific embedding model.
-* Logical paragraph-based chunking that preserves semantic meaning.
+* Logical paragraph-based different chunking size that preserves semantic meaning for mcq type and passage type text.
 * Efficient similarity search in a vector database.

 **Potential improvements:**